 About Javea In Alicante

-We want to tell you all about Javea Spain.
-Javea is a beautiful coastal town in the province of Alicante, Valencia, Spain, by the Mediterranean Sea.
+Javea is a coastal town in the comarca of Marina Alta, in the province of Alicante, Valencia, Spain, by the Mediterranean Sea.
 Situated behind a wide bay and sheltered between two rocky headlands, the town has become a very popular small seaside resort and market town.
 It is situated between the San Antonio and La Nao capes, enjoying the impressive and magnificent protection of Mount Montgó.

 Javea is a town of great beauty, magical landscapes, a haven of peace and serenity which makes for a relaxing and exciting Spanish holiday destination.
 Here, nature has been so generous and splendid that it is difficult to find a similar place.
-The sea is a pure blue and remarkably clean.
-The mountain, washed by the Mediterranean sea, offers us lush vegetation and many local species of flora and fauna.
+The sea is pure blue, clean and revealing.
+The mountain, washed by the Mediterranean sea , offers us lush vegetation and many local species of flora and fauna.
 Javea-Xabia, in the Land of Valencia, is a tourist and maritime town on the Costa Blanca.

 More About Javea

 The clean, warm, blue Mediterranean Sea washes its miles of beaches, coves and cliffs where you can enjoy hours of sun and sea.
-With its variety of landscape, its mild year round climate Javea is known as the jewel of the Costa Blanca.
+With its variety of landscape, its mild year round climate Javea is a jewel on the Costa Blanca.

 Javea itself is a small, historic town, free of high rise buildings, offering a relaxing holiday and contact with a friendly and forthcoming local population.
 Javea old town is steeped in history, with tosca stone porticoes, gothic bay windows, wrought iron window bars and balcony railings.
 The church of San Bartolemé in the town centre is an example of late gothic with a defensive character.